LIPNUR Belalang: Design and development

 In 1949-1950 period, the Indonesian Air Force (then called AURI) received around 60 Piper L-4J Grasshoppers from Royal Netherlands East Indies Air Force as part of the transfer of sovereignty.
 AURI used them as liaison and primary trainer aircraft.
 In 1957, AURI decided that their ex-Dutch L-4Js, which were powered by 65 hp Continental O-170, were already ageing and needed to be replaced.
-The L-4Js also has high wing so its aerobatic performance is very limited.
+The L-4Js also has high wing configuration so its aerobatic performance is very limited.

-Nurtanio Pringgoadisuryo, head of AURI’s Air Engineering Maintenance Depot at Andir airfield in Bandung, decided to modified the ageing L-4Js as it can be developed rapidly and with low technology so that the production cost is cheap.
-An L-4J then is modified by converting it into low wing design with "V" lift struts and installed it with an 85 hp Continental C-85 four-cylinder horizontally-opposed piston engine with Sensenich two-bladed fixed-pitch propeller.
+Nurtanio Pringgoadisuryo, head of AURI’s Research, Development, and Production Depot at Andir airfield in Bandung, decided to modified the ageing L-4Js as it can be developed rapidly and with low technology and thus has a low production cost.
+An L-4J was then modified by converting it into a low wing design with "V" lift struts and it was powered with an 85 hp Continental C-85 four-cylinder horizontally opposed piston engine with Sensenich two-bladed fixed-pitch propeller.
 The aircraft maintained its old canopy but due to the new wing structure the canopy was hinged open to the right.
 The prototype was then designated as NU-85 Belalang.
 The 85 was derived from the 85 hp engine, while the name Belalang (grasshopper) was used as his single-engine designs were named after insects.

 The NU-85 prototype first flew on 17 April 1958.
 Another source stated that it was first flown on 26 April 1958, piloted by Nurtanio himself.
 After testing, it was determined that the NU-85 performed better than the L-4Js in their role as primary trainer.
 Despite the performance observed, Nurtanio determined it still needed further refinement.

 Then in 1959, Nurtanio designed the NU-90.
 The differences from its predecessor are it was powered by more powerful 90 hp Continental C-90-12F flat-four direct-drive engine.
 It also has bubble canopy that were split into two sections, the forward section hinged to the right and the rear section slides to the aft.
-It retains many of the L-4J's features, although modified, such as its USA-35B airfoil but with the flaps removed, the split-axle mainwheels which was moved 10cm forward, and also L-4Js original wing structures.
+The improved NU-90A variant was powered with 100 hp Continental O-200 engine with 6 ft (1.8 m)-diameter McCauley metal fixed-pitch propeller.
+The NU-90A also has sliding canopy.
+It retains many of the L-4J's features, although modified, such as its USA-35B airfoil but with the flaps removed, extended length of the ailerons, the split-axle mainwheels which was moved 10 cm forward, and also L-4Js original wing structures.
 The wings itself was braced with V-struts from the top section of the fuselage longerons and was set 1° 37’ incidence at the root and 5° dihedral.
 The control surfaces were consisted of aluminum-alloy-frame covered with fiberglass.
 The fuselage was of welded steel construction covered with fiberglass, while the vertical stabilizer was fabric-covered welded steel.